Itsy Docs

 When you hover over a view you own, management controls appear:

-- Star icon -- toggle whether this view is your personal default.
-When set, the view loads automatically each time you open the Sales Overview page (unless you navigate to the page with specific filters in the URL).
+• Star icon -- toggle whether this view is your personal default.
+When set, the view loads automatically each time you open the Sales Overview.

-- People icon -- toggle whether the view is shared with your workspace.
-Shared views are visible to all team members but can only be edited or deleted by the owner.
+• People icon -- toggle whether the view is shared with your workspace.

-If you modify the filters while a saved view is active, the bookmark icon shows an orange dot to indicate unsaved changes.
-Open the views popover and click Save changes to "[view name]" to update the view with your current filters.
+If you modify the filters or columns while a saved view is active, the bookmark icon shows an orange dot to indicate unsaved changes.
+Open the views popover and click Save changes to "[view name]" to update the view with your current configuration.
 Only the view owner can save changes.

 To stop using a saved view and return to the default filters, open the views popover and click Clear.